 Last month, the New York Times broke the story of Google’s Sensorvault.
 The product provides law enforcement authorities access to location data history for criminal investigations.
 And, it’s not as if the police request the records for particular suspects.

-How can such a broad-based request possibly help solve a case?
-According to news reports, Raleigh, North Carolina police used access to Google’s location data in at least four separate criminal investigations.
+- How can such a broad-based request possibly help solve a case?
+According to news reports, Raleigh, North Carolina police used to access to Google’s location data in at least four separate criminal investigations.

 Meanwhile, security video footage caught the image of someone walking with a cellphone to his ear.
 Although the two murders occurred a year and a half apart, the police got a judge to issue a warrant.
 When they pulled up mobile devices meeting the criteria, they hit a match.

 Technology Helps Solve Criminal Cases